-The 2021 update to the Intake & Outcome Database (formerly known as the Basic Data Matrix) expands beyond canines and felines to include other domestic companion animal categories: rabbits, equines, small mammals, farm animals, birds, and reptiles + amphibians.
+The 2021 update to the Intake & Outcome Database (IOD) expands beyond canines and felines to include other domestic companion animal categories: rabbits, equines, small mammals, farm animals, birds, and reptiles + amphibians.
 The Community Services Database follows the same species format of the Intake & Outcome Database.
 Many organizations also provide extraordinary services for other animals such as wildlife, but that work is not captured in this database.